llmrb/llm/README.md

 An extensible, developer-oriented command line utility that is powered by llm.rb and serves as a demonstration of the library's capabilities.
-The [demo](https://github.com/llmrb/llm-shell#demos) section has a number of GIF previews might be especially interesting!
+The [demo](https://github.com/llmrb/llm-shell#demos) section has a number of GIF previews might be especially interesting.

 ## Install